larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
 - Redesign 3.3VA voltage supply with a separate LDO after the 5V Buck.
-- 7x C77096 (4.7u 1206 Package) on the input side of the Buck Converter.
-Remove 10uF and 22uF.
 - RC low-pass for SDIO interface.
 Which frequency?
 - ESD-diode at voltage supply input.
 - Add ESP protection for CH340E USB connection